-The rate of natural population growth in Sofia district remains below the national average.
-The district is among those with relatively low level of urbanization.
-The performance of its students is poor.
-Access to doctors – both GPs and specialist physicians in the district – is slightly below the national average.
-Delivery of justice is slow.
-The volume of generated household waste is among the country’s highest, while the share of that waste which has been handed over for treatment and recycling is among the lowest.
+The rate of natural population increase in Sofia district remains below the national average.
+The performance of its students is relatively poor.
+Access to doctors – both GPs and specialist physicians – is slightly below the national average.
+The workloads of the local judges in the district are below the national average, which also impacts the speed of delivery of justice.
+The volume of generated household waste is high, while the share of that waste handed over for treatment and recycling is low.
 Cultural life in Sofia district retains its low intensity.
 At the same time, its tourism is better developed than in most other districts.

 Download reports from preivious years: